Trust Means EVERYTHING To Your Business

 10. Have frequent discussions as a team what it would look like to appreciate one another, put others first, openly communicate, etc.

 Encourage your employees to take stock of what they’ve created this year.
 Encourage them to think about what they would like to see happen for themselves, their team, and the company next year.
 Ask them to ponder one small shift they might make in their life that could bring them more joy, peace and happiness.
 Ask them to ponder one small shift the company could make that could bring more joy, peace and happiness to your workforce.
+How could the business leaders cultivate more business trust?
+Asking questions like these is foundational to your business practices.

 These are important conversations that build a foundation of trust with your employees.
 They demonstrate a level of caring and show that you are interested in them and their aspirations.
-More importantly they will begin to trust that you truly have their best interest at heart.
+More importantly they will begin building trust that you truly have their best interest at heart.